kiran9380/Techboy_ChatApp/README (2).md

 # Techboy_Chatting_App

-This is a Chatting Application, We Can Send Messages to Each Other
+This is a Chatting Application, I Created this using Python Socket and Threading.
+With this Application, We Can Send Messages to Each Other